JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Accounts/Admin Roles/Admin Roles.md

 MANAGE_CHALLENGES
 MANAGE_SUBMISSIONS

-#Editor
+# Editor
-Editors are admins who are intended to manage the copy and content of CTFd.
+Editors are admins who are intended to manage the copy and content of UCC Cyber Range.
 They are only able to modify page content and issue notifications.

 Editors have the following permissions: